In essence, your Digital Identity is how people recognise you online.

 Seeking to solve global problems

-The creation of a Digital ID that can help solve a number of problems that exist throughout the world.
+The creation of a Digital ID can help solve a number of problems that exist throughout the world.
 Identity fraud is one of the major issues that can be addressed using a Digital ID and whilst concerns still exist around the security of Digital ID platforms, technology is helping to play a role in ensuring secure Digital ID solutions.

 CIO reported back in 2018 that there are over 1.1 billion people globally that have no formal identity – an issue that ID2020 seek to address.
-By utilising solutions that incorporate biometrics and blockchain, the project aims to provide a legal identity for all, including birth registration, by 2030.
+By utilising solutions that incorporate biometrics and blockchain, the project aims to provide legal identity for all, including birth registration, by 2030.